awslabs/amazon-kinesis-client-python/README.md

     python setup.py download_jars
     python setup.py install

+If you'd like to override the default search location for the jars, you can set the `KCL_MVN_REPO_SEARCH_URL` environment variable to the location of the maven repository you'd like to use.

+    export KCL_MVN_REPO_SEARCH_URL=https://path/to/maven/repo

 Now the `amazon_kclpy` and [boto][boto] (used by the sample putter script) and required jars should be installed in your environment.
 To start the sample putter, run: